-This document describes how to set up multi-factor authentication (MFA) for Statuspage with AuthPoint, and configure your Statuspage to integrate with AuthPoint SAML.
+This document describes how to set up multi-factor authentication (MFA) for Statuspage admin portal with AuthPoint, and configure your Statuspage to integrate with AuthPoint SAML.

 Statuspage must already be configured and deployed before you set up MFA with AuthPoint.
 Statuspage can be configured to support MFA in several modes.
 For this integration, we set up SAML with AuthPoint.

 AuthPoint communicates with various cloud-based services and service providers with the SAML protocol.
 This diagram shows the data flow of an MFA transaction for a Statuspage.

 Before You Begin

 Before you begin these procedures, make sure that:

 - End-users can log in to the Statuspage admin portal